- Complete your marriage license application online.

-Marriage licenses may be used immediately upon purchase, but must be used within 30 days from the date of purchase at which time the license expires.
-Refunds and extensions cannot be granted.
+Marriage licenses may be used immediately upon purchase, but must be used within 30 days.
+A Marriage License, by law, older than 30 days from date of purchase has expired and can no longer be used.

-- A license issued in Utah County may be used in anywhere in the State of Utah
+- A license issued in Utah County may be used in anywhere within the State of Utah

 - If a divorce has been granted within the last 60 days, you need to provide a certified copy of the divorce decree.